CivilWarTraveler.com Free Info

 Fort Zachary Taylor Historic State Park

 One of a series of forts built in the mid-1800s to defend the coast, Fort Taylor remained in Union hands during the war and served the US Navy’s Gulf Squadron.
 Civil War armament, exhibits featured as well as good beach access.
 Fort open 8 am–sundown daily.
-Guided tours at noon and 2 pm.
+Guided tours daily.
 Fee charged.
 Good Civil War information at www.forttaylor.org.

 Dry Tortugas National Park (Fort Jefferson)

 This isolated fortress is best known for the imprisonment of Dr. Samuel Mudd and other Lincoln assassination conspirators.
-Open daylight hours. $5/adults entrance fee to fort.
+Open daylight hours. $5/adult entrance fee to fort.